BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 * To add a tag to an item, select the folder “Mental Health”.
 * Select the item in the center Zotero pane, and then click the Tags tab in the right-hand pane.
-* Click the Add button, type the tag name – (Example: #Mental Health), and click Enter/Return.
+* Click the "Add" button, type the tag name – (Example: #Mental Health), and click Enter/Return.

 ![Tag image](org 2.JPG)